BrudaSchui/TheLastJanitor/README.md

 # TheLastJanitor

+> aka Heimo Simulator

 is a small game where you run around a school as the last janitor (because all of your janitor-colleagues are working from home) and you have to solve different tasks to collect points that count towards a high score.
-Helping you with solving the tasks quicker are so-called "Lewahittn", which can be bought at the "Strossa" and provide you with additional movement speed
+Helping you with solving the tasks quicker are so-called "Lewahittn", which can be bought at the "Strossa" and provide you with additional movement speed.

 ## Map